ntratcliff/Rainbow/README.md

 |`0x02` |RainbowException |Rainbow VM encountered an erroneous statement                  |
 |`0x03` |InternalException|Rainbow VM encountered an unexpected exception                 |
 |`0xFF` |Unknown          |An unexpected and unknown internal exception occurred          |

+#The Interpreter
+This Rainbow interpreter is written in C#.NET, and accepts most popular image formats as input, although .BMP is recommended.
+To run a program, simply compile the RainbowInterpreter project, and execute `RainbowInterpreter.exe` from the console, with your program's path as the first argument.

+This interpreter also provides varied behavior for the `print` instruction.
+By default, print will output the contents of the tape in ASCII.
+However, if the flag `-h` is present as the second argument, `print` will output the hex values of cells.
+Alternatively, if the flag `-d` is present as the second argument, `print` will output the decimal values of cells.
+This is useful for debugging and for mathematical programs such as the factorial example.